Leoni History, Family Crest & Coats of Arms

 The surname Leoni was first found in 1130, when Giovanni-Antonio Leoncilli owned much land around Spoleto.

-Important Dates for the Leoni family
+Early History of the Leoni family

 This web page shows only a small excerpt of our Leoni research.
 More information is included under the topic Early Leoni History in all our PDF Extended History products and printed products wherever possible.